Disney+: European deals

+Brazilian deals

+Disney+ also has multiple third-party deals with Brazilian TV networks.
+Both SBT and Disney+ broadcast The Voice Brasil for the 13th season, and the national awards program Troféu Imprensa.
+Disney+ also has a deal with Record, where it both broadcasts the Brazilian reality show Casa do Patrão.

 Device support and service features

-Disney+ is available for streaming via web browsers on Windows, macOS and Linux, as well as apps on iOS and Apple TV, Android and Android TV, Fire TV and Fire HD, Chromecast and ChromeOS devices, Samsung Smart TVs, LG webOS TVs, Vizio SmartCast TVs, Roku devices, Xfinity Flex, Sky Q, Now TV devices, Foxtel devices, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, Windows 10 and Windows 11.
+Disney+ is available for streaming via web browsers on Windows, macOS, and Linux, as well as apps on iOS and Apple TV, Android and Android TV, Fire TV and Fire HD, Chromecast and ChromeOS devices, Samsung Smart TVs, LG webOS TVs, Vizio SmartCast TVs, Roku devices, Xfinity Flex, Sky Q, Now TV devices, Foxtel devices, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, Windows 10 and Windows 11.
 Content available on Disney+ is also listed in the Apple TV and Google TV apps.

 Accessibility features include closed captioning, audio description (also known as described video) and audio navigation assistance.

 Disney+ allows seven user profiles per account, with the ability to stream on four devices concurrently and unlimited downloads for offline viewing.
 Content is able to be streamed in resolutions up to 4K Ultra HD in Dolby Vision and HDR10, with Dolby Atmos sound on supported devices.
 Legacy content and Disney+ originals are available in multiple languages.
-As of June 2022, the international version of the Disney+ app is translated in 21 languages (not including variants).
-A substantial amount of content is available in Hindi, Indonesian, Thai, Malay, Tamil, Telugu, Bengali, Malayalam, Kannada and Marathi languages on the Indian and select Southeast Asian countries counterpart, Disney+ Hotstar.
-The localised Disney+ app around the MENA and South Africa features content in Arabic and Hebrew subtitles and dubbing.
-Many feature films and shows are available in two Arabic dub variants: Standard and Egyptian.
+As of March 2026, the Disney+ app and website is translated in 21 languages, while the service offers subtitles and dubbing in over 40 languages globally.